Freeway Ricky Ross: Other ventures

-In January 2022 it was reported that Ross had established a boxing management company, Team Freeway Boxing, with four professional boxers under contract.
+In January 2022, it was reported that Ross had established a boxing management company, Team Freeway Boxing, with four professional boxers under contract.
 Ross will also be acting in an advisory role for light welterweight contender Anthony Peterson.

+In a June 2024, interview on The Joe Rogan Experience Ross stated he owns a marijuana dispensary.

 Book

 Journalist and author Cathy Scott co-wrote Ross's autobiography with him.
 The memoir, Freeway Rick Ross: The Untold Autobiography, was released at a book launch with author Scott at the Eso Won Bookstore in Los Angeles on June 17, 2014 to a standing-room only crowd.

 KCET TV in its review wrote, "(The book) is fascinating for its unsentimental, inside look at his career on the streets of South Central, which started for Ross with car theft and quickly shifted to drugs and the big time."

 The memoir was nominated for ForeWord Review's IndiFab Best Book of the Year Award 2014 in the true crime category.
 In June 2015, winners were announced, with the book named as a Foreword Reviews' 2014 INDIEFAB Book of the Year Award Finalist, True Crime.